Federal Post-Conviction Services

 2

-I Research Your Case for Issues that have a Real Possibility of Leading to Your Prison Sentence Being Reducted Too
+Research Your Case for Issues that have a Real Possibility of Leading to Your Prison Sentence Being Reducted Too

 Using Custom Data Technology, I can take your issue(s) and discover whether federal courts have already GRANTED other defendants' appeals on an issue that is virtually identical to your own.
 By matching your issue with another winning case, it tells me that you may have a high probable chance of having your prison sentence reduced too.
 This is HUGE because it virtually shows me in advance how the court may likely rule in your case too.